 Here's a quick look at some of our top picks of AirPod accessories, based on my own hands-on experience with each product mentioned over the past few weeks and months.
 They're mostly cases and earbud enhancements, with a few other interesting things I've found.

-Note: AirPods Pro.
+Note:a new set of AirPods called the .
 Read our in-depth here.
-These top picks of AirPod accessories are based on previous versions of the true wireless earbuds.
-I'll be adding more picks as new AirPod accessories appear.a new set of AirPods this week called the
+These top picks of AirPod accessories are based on the non-Pro or standard versions of the true wireless earbuds.
+I'll be adding more picks as new AirPod accessories appear and will put together a separate round-up of AirPods Pro accessories.

 You can find cheaper knockoff versions of Catalyst's AirPods Case ($25), but the Catalyst is arguably the best AirPods rugged case you can purchase.
 Not only does it protect your AirPods' own case but it also makes it fully waterproof.
 Another key feature: The bundled carabiner lets you strap the case onto a belt loop or backpack or use it as a keychain case to help keep your wireless earbuds from getting lost.
 The case is available in a few different color options, including a glow-in-the-dark version and special Apple Store only colors for $5 more.
 Read more.

 This accessory solves two AirPod issues with one accessory.
 AhaStyle's Earbuds Ear Hooks integrate a sport fin with earbuds and turn the "open" AirPods into a noise-isolating design that helps keep ambient sound out and improves bass performance of the wireless earbuds.

 You get two fins -- small and large -- both of which have the same size ear tip, which is on the small side.
 I wasn't able to achieve a tight seal with the included ear tip (it would be good if medium and large tips were included) but there was enough of a seal to improve bass performance and the overall sound of the AirPods.
 It's also worth noting that a small silicone carrying case is included that you can attach to a keychain.